FREQUENTLY ASKED QUESTIONS

 10. Audio\video solutions, including live broadcasting

-I have had many successful accomplishments as Technology Director for Colleton County.
+I have had many successful accomplishments in my career.
 However, there is one significate accomplishment that stands out as the best example of my innovative, creative, and strategic approach to challenges.
-When I was first brought on as Technology Director, my Administrator tasked me with establishing a Master Services Agreement (MSA) with our local telecommunications coop.
+When I was first brought on as Technology Director in Colleton County, my Administrator tasked me with establishing a Master Services Agreement (MSA) with our local telecommunications coop.
 They offer many services but the most significant service for our organization is fiber connectivity to our many geographically disperse sites and offices.
 For years, they proposed a MSA contract that included options for connectivity across their network.
 The contract offered two specific options: broadband and site-to-site fiber; the problem was, knowing full and well we were only interested in the latter, the rate offered was three times the cost of broadband.
 After many meetings to discuss their proposal and little success getting the proposed rates lowered, our problem became apparent to me - they believed we had no alternative options and therefore had no leverage to negotiate.

 Based on my cost analysis, the rate they were offering was simply not feasible under our existing operating budget.
 At this juncture, my strategic hat goes on and the gears start churning.
 We already had success leveraging wireless equipment to establish network connectivity across buildings, and were actively using this technology where line of sight existed to expand our network services to other sites and offices.
 I had to ask myself, why can't we use this technology to deliver network services to all our sites and offices?
 The answer was simple, we needed line of sight to use this technology effectively.